dansays/thingy/README.md

 Shave the chickens 🏷 Farm 📁 Livestock 📆 Tonight 7pm
 ```

-Adding whitespace can make things a bit more readable.
+Adding whitespace makes things a bit more readable.
 The keyboard actions
 included in the bundle automatically format properties on a new line, with
 indentation: